storybookjs/react-native/README.md

 Usually, you might already have completed this step.
 If not, here are some resources for you.

 * If you are using Create React App, it's already configured for Jest.
 You just need to create a filename with the extension `.test.js`.
-* Otherwise check this EggHead [lesson](https://egghead.io/lessons/javascript-test-javascript-with-jest).
+* Otherwise check this Egghead [lesson](https://egghead.io/lessons/javascript-test-javascript-with-jest).

 ## Configure Storyshots